MikhailEpatko/redux-sandbox/README.md

 # redux-sandbox
-Pet-project for learning React with Redux.
+Application for learning React with Redux.
 Done.

 To start the application: